South Carolina drubs Texas 62-34 to reach Final Four - WTMJ

 “It says they’re locked in,” South Carolina coach Dawn Staley said.
 “They have been focused, they wanted the opportunity to get to the Final Four.
 They know nothing about what they just accomplished.
 I like who we’re bringing into this Final Four.”

-South Carolina (26-4) won the Hemisfair Region to advance to Friday’s national semifinal against the winner of Tuesday night’s Alamo Region final between No. 1 Stanford and No. 2 Louisville.
+South Carolina (26-4) won the Hemisfair Region to advance to Friday’s national semifinal against Stanford, the tournament’s overall No. 1 seed.
+UConn and Arizona meet in the other national semifinal.

 Destanni Henderson and Victaria Saxton each scored 12 for the Gamecocks, and Amihere also had 10 points and eight rebounds in a terrific all-around performance.